Siroopfles/NovaPort/README.md

 - **Auditable Reasoning (v3):** All agents must document their reasoning (`Goal`, `Justification`, `Expectation`) before every tool call, creating a transparent execution log.
 - **Intelligent Batching and Verification (v3.1):** For multi-file operations (`read_file`, `apply_diff`), agents are instructed to operate on small, logical batches of files.
 After each `apply_diff` batch, a verification `read_file` step is mandatory to ensure changes were applied correctly, creating a robust, self-correcting loop.
 - **Sequential Processing & Explicit Delegation Flow (v3.1):** Only one AI mode is active at a time.
 A delegating agent explicitly pauses after a `new_task` call and understands that the subordinate's `attempt_completion` will be the `tool_output` it receives to continue its own process, preventing confusion and stalled loops.
-- **ConPort as Central Hub:** All significant information is logged to ConPort, serving as the collective memory.
+- **Database as Central Hub:** All significant information is logged to NovaPort-MCP, serving as the collective memory.
-- **Explicit Documentation:** Processes (workflows) and decisions are explicitly documented in ConPort and `.nova/` files.
+- **Explicit Documentation:** Processes (workflows) and decisions are explicitly documented in the database and `.nova/` files.
 - **Specialization:** Modes have clearly defined roles and responsibilities.
 - **Definition of Done (DoD) / Definition of Ready (DoR):** The system uses these agile principles as automated or explicit checks to ensure the quality of deliverables and readiness for subsequent phases, preventing work from starting on an unstable foundation.
 - **Experimental Awareness:** Given the use of custom system prompts, users should be prepared for a higher degree of variability in mode behavior and may need to iterate on prompts or workflows more frequently.